Spearfoot/scripts-for-using-rsync/README.md

-# Wrapper scripts for using rsync
+# Scripts for using rsync

 The __rsync__ command -- whether used standalone or installed as a module -- is a powerful tool for copying filesets between UNIX-style systems.
 It is very efficient in that it only copies new or changed data to the target system.